DelineaXPM/delinea-platform/Scripts/SecretServer/Box/Instructions.md

 - Remote Password Changing Box users

-- Heartbeats to verify that user credentials are still valid
+- Heartbeat to verify that user credentials are still valid